 History of Epsom Salts

 Where do Epsom salts come from geographically?
-The little town of Epsom, located in the southwest of London, is where Epsom salts were discovered by accident in 1618, is.
+The little town of Epsom, located in Surrey, which is southwest from London, is where Epsom salts were discovered by accident in 1618, is.
 The “Epsom” in Epsom salts is a tribute to this very town.

 Epsom salt was discovered by Henry Wicker in Epsom Common, who was herding his cattle when he accidentally came across a pond.
 But, despite the arid conditions, his cattle refused to drink the seemingly clean and clear water.

 After a bit more research, he discovered that the water was bitter, and gave out a white substance (a salt) when evaporated.
 This white substance came to be known as Epsom salt.